Table of Contents

 Customizing Shape Style

-When a Shape is selected, either on the Canvas or on the Timeline, it's style properties will appear in the Style Panel allowing you to custom the following:
+When a Shape is selected, either on the Canvas or on the Timeline, it's style properties will appear in the Shape tab of the Style Panel allowing you to custom the following:

 Opacity - Make your Shape appear transparent by reducing the Opacity.
 The lower the opacity, the more that you will be able to see through the Shape.